Neural-Systems-at-UIO/QUINT_webtools/docs/CreateBrain.rst

 6. Once your brain is visible in "Prepared Brains", you're ready to start the analysis.
 Go to the "apps & analysis" tab and use the tools in turn.

 * Register your data to the atlas.
-Use WebAlign first, followed by WebWarp.
+Use `WebAlign first <https://quint-webtools.readthedocs.io/en/latest/WebAlign.html>_', followed by WebWarp.
 * Extract the features to be quantified.
 Use WebIlastik.
 * Perform the quantification.
 Use NutilWeb.
 * View and explore your results.
 Use MeshView.